 Creating more travel choices

 With Calgary's growing population, it’s important to provide more travel options in and out of downtown.
 Creating dedicated spaces for people to cycle increases transportation choices for all Calgarians by using the road in another way and allowing people to choose cycling as a safe way of traveling.
-With over 12,500 bicycle trips in and out of the downtown core per day, The City has seen a 122% increase in Calgarians arriving by bicycle since 1996.
+With over 17,100 bicycle trips in and out of the downtown core per day, The City has seen a 40% increase in Calgarians arriving by bicycle since the cycle tracks were installed.

-Council will make a decision on the future of the pilot project in December 2016.
-The cycle tracks will be evaluated on over 80 performance measures including:
+The cycle tracks were evaluated on over 80 performance measures including:

 - Percentage of people satisfied with the pilot cycle track (evaluated using random phone surveys)

 - Bicycle volumes (using automated counters and manual collection by trained data collectors)

 - Travel time for cars during the peak periods

 - Incidents of unlawful bicycle riding